owlbarn/tutorial/book/case-recommender/README.md

   n, level, projected, projection
 ```

-After getting the projection result, we need to build a RP-tree accodingly.
+After getting the projection result, we need to build a RP-tree accordingly.
 The following is about how to build the index in the form of a binary search tree.
 The tree is defined as: